unyt-org/uix/docs/3_Imports.md

 Because network requests are asynchronous, imported functions always return a Promise that must be awaited.
 You should keep in mind that value updates are also propageted asynchronously between the endpoints.

+### Security

+Only values that are explicitly imported from frontend modules are publicly exposed from the backend.
+Other exports are still only accessible within the backend context.

+Even if values are exported from the backend because they are required on the frontend, the backend module code is never publicly exposed - only the exported values are accessible.

 ## Importing common modules

-Modules from te common directory can be imported from both the backend and frontend.
+Modules from the common directory can be imported from both the backend and frontend.